13 Easy & Quick Ideas: Toddler-Proof Your Christmas Tree

 The Benefits of an Artificial Christmas Tree

 A fake Christmas tree can be a safer option than a real one.
 They’re less likely to shed harmful needles and are often more stable.
-If you opt for a real tree, Nordman Fir and Frazer Fir are soft to the touch and have excellent needle retention.
-Avoid spruce trees as thousands of tiny, sharp needles fall off the tree as it dries.
+If you snow-flocked grey fir Christmas tree, they are soft to the touch and have excellent retention.
+If choosing a real tree, avoid spruce trees, as thousands of tiny, sharp needles fall off the tree as it dries.
+An ultimate no, no if you want to toddler-proof your Christmas tree.

 Tabletop Trees: A Safe Christmas Tree Alternative